Top 12 best places to visit near Bangalore with family

 Best Family Itineraries Near Bangalore

-Here are three tried and tested family plans I’ve followed myself and each one promises joy, connection and just the right amount of adventure.
+Here are three tried and tested family plans you can follow and each one promises joy, connection and just the right amount of adventure.
 Let’s start with the simplest…

 When we only have a single day but still want to escape the city rush, this is my go-to plan.
 It’s all about fresh air, greenery and slowing down together as a family.